8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/styles/content.md

 Just about any element can have a style applied to it.
 Whether it causes a visible change is a different story.
 For example, styling the `head` element probably won't visibly change anything because it's a hidden element.

 When styling websites, we tend to favor a mobile-first approach.
 That means designing and styling the website as if it were on a mobile device first, then alter as needed for the desktop and possibly tablet.
-There are a couple of ways to do mobile-first design (in no particular order):
+There are a couple of ways to test mobile-first design (in no particular order):

 1. Make the browser narrow, like a mobile device.
 2. Use a mobile device.